SUBOPTIMAL Banner Image

 Reducing Jitter for the Client Players

-Initial Playtest (Before Jitter Solution)
+Initial Playtest on Client (Before Jitter Fixes)

-Final Day Playtest (After Jitter Solution)
+Final Day Playtest on Client (After Jitter Fixes)

 Interactions & Held Items

 These two videos show the hammer and squeegee, our two held items that are direct solutions to two of our environmental hazards.
-The hammer is used for repairing the submarine after collisions, while the squeegee can clean the glass after a squid inks you!

 Other Features I Worked On